 Recommended online editing courses in Australia

-If you wish to pursue a career as an editor but don’t yet have any editing qualifications, you may wish to undertake an editing course.
-If you don’t live near a university that offers a suitable on-site editing course, you’ll need to undertake an online course.
+If you wish to pursue a career as an editor but don’t yet have any editing qualifications, or would like to add to your editing qualifications, you can undertake an editing course – either on-site or online.

 If you have no tertiary qualifications